Perceived Wedding Photography Problems & Solutions

 The book is 100 pages and will contain an unlimited amount of images arranged in a way that I think suits.
-Sometimes this may run over 100 pages but further pages may be bought or we can pare it back down to the 100.
+Sometimes this may run over 100 pages, but additional pages may be bought, or we can pare it back to 100.

 When I have finished, I will email you a preview for you to go through.

-If there are changes, you can email me back with clear instructions as to what to change.
+If there are changes, you can email me back with clear instructions on what to change.

 Once you have cleared the book for printing, I will upload it to Loxley Colour for processing.

 Following this, it should take less than a week to arrive.
-I will have Loxley dispatch the book(s) directly to your address to save time.
+To save time, I will have Loxley dispatch the book(s) directly to your address.